Support

 To Setup Shibboleth Authenticator:

 4. Change Authentication Type to SSO.
 SSO Type to Shibboleth.
-And Select connection to UNM Qualtrics. pic4.png
+And Select connection to UNM Qualtrics.
+This image is showing the configuration panel for the Authenticator element.
+The user is setting Authentication Type to SSO, SSO Type to Shibboleth, and selecting UNM Qualtrics as the connection.

 6. After Applying these changes.
 Select Move to move the authentication block above all other blocks in your project at top.
-Click on Move and drag the Authentication block at top of your project. pic6.png
+Click on Move and drag the Authentication block at top of your project.
+This image is showing the newly added authentication block in the survey flow.
+The user is clicking Move and dragging the authentication block to the top of the project, above all other blocks.

 7. After moving Authentication block at top of your project.
 It is necessary to move your authentication block at top of your project or move all other blocks under authenticator block.
-If Authenticator block is not at top of your project, Authentication won’t be requirement for respondents. pic7.png
+If Authenticator block is not at top of your project, Authentication won’t be requirement for respondents.
+This image is showing that the authentication block is now positioned at the top of the survey flow.
+It is instructing the user to ensure the authentication block stays at the top, or to move all other blocks under it, so that authentication will be required for respondents.

 8. Click Apply once again to save your changes.